hfoffani/webprofiler/README.md

 ### Usage

-The fastest way to test webprofiler is to download the image with the built-in test of some of the W3C organization.
+The fastest way to test webprofiler is to download the image with the built-in test of some of the W3C organization and run the container:

-- download the image

     docker pull herchu/webprofiler

-- run the profiler

     docker run herchu/webprofiler /headless/webprofiler/webprofiler.sh

 You will see the following output: